jeremyhsimons/ci_pp5_fixit/README.md

 #### Navigation

-(6) As a new user I want to be directed to the signup page if I try to access any feature that is not permitted for unauthenticated, so that the site can remain secure.
+(6) As a new user I want to be directed to the home page if I try to access any feature that is not permitted for unauthenticated, so that the site can remain secure.
 (7) As an existing user I want to access all the features of the site through one simple navbar at the top of the page.
 (8) As an existing user I want to access a list of the most popular profiles on the site on a sidebar/sidenav, so that I can easily see who is most influential.
 (9) As an existing user I want to switch between different kinds of DIY post so that I can see content that is relevant to me.